How It Works

 Frontend passes XDR to Freighter

-User reviews and approves (sees: contract, function, amount, protocol)
+User reviews and approves (sees: contract, function, amount)

 Freighter returns signed XDR